Gaspar Noé

-Early life
+Early life and education

-Noé was born in Buenos Aires, Argentina.
-His father Luis Felipe Noé is of Spanish, Italian, and French-Basque descent while his mother, Nora Murphy is of Irish and Spanish descent.
+Gaspar Noé was born on 27 December 1963 in Buenos Aires, Argentina to Luis Felipe Noé, a prominent Argentine artist, writer, and intellectual of Italian descent, and Nora Murphy, a social worker of Irish descent.
 He has a sister named Paula.
-He lived in New York City for one year as a child, and his family emigrated to France in 1976 to escape the political situation in Argentina at the time.
-Noé graduated from Louis Lumière College in France in 1982.
+Noé moved to New York City with his parents, and resided on Bleecker Street in Greenwich Village.
+Noé returned to Argentina at the age of 5 and emigrated to France in 1976 to escape the military dictatorship occurring in Argentina at the time.
+Noé obtained Italian citizenship from lineage, and is a dual-citizen of Argentina and Italy, but does not consider himself Italian.

+Noé initially wanted to become a cartoonist, but became interested in filmmaking after his father gifted him a Super 8 camera that he bought in a Brazilian airport.
+Noé shot a reel with his best friend Juan Diego Solanas jumping from the Pont Neuf.
+He graduated from the École nationale supérieure Louis-Lumière in Paris.
+Following his graduation in 1982, he worked as an assistant director on Fernando Solanas's Tangos, the Exile of Gardel (1986) and Sur (1988).
+Noé's first short film Carne was released in 1991.

 Artistry

 His work has been strongly associated with a collection of films often described as new extreme films.
 Highlighting their challenging sexual and violent bodily imagery, Tim Palmer has described them as part of a cinéma du corps (cinema of the body), and a cinema of 'brutal intimacy' because of its attenuated use of narrative, generally assaulting and often illegible cinematography, confrontational subject material, a treatment of sexual behavior as violent rather than mutually intimate, and a pervasive sense of social nihilism or despair.

 Noé often directly addresses the audience in confrontational ways, most notably in I Stand Alone, when an intertitle warns the audience that they have 30 seconds to leave the cinema before the final violent climax.
 In a different way, this can be seen in Irreversible, in which the 10-minute long single-take rape sequence has frequently been read as an assault on viewers, as well as a depiction of an assault on the female character.